ablank/cellular4drupal/README.md

 * __GSAP__ (GreenSock Animation Platform)
 GSAP is a suite of tools for scripted, high-performance HTML5 animations that work in all major browsers.

+* __Smoove__
+Smoove makes it easy to implement awesome CSS3 transition effects, making your content smoothly glide into the page as your scroll down the page.

 * __THREEjs__
 A JavaScript 3D Library which makes WebGL simpler.